lonesome-data/CY3650-Project/README.md

 ### 1.b Clone the repository

-You can do so by executing the following in your terminal:
+Executing the following in a Git capable terminal:

 ```
 git clone https://github.com/lonesome-data/CY3650-Project
 ```

-Alternatively, you can download the zip file of the repository at the top of the main page of the repository.
+Alternatively, download the zip file of the repository at the top of the main page.
 If you prefer not to use git or don't have experience with it, this a good option.
+Just be mindful of where the file is unzipped.

 ### 2. Download Anaconda (if you haven't already)

-If you do not already have the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3, go get it (n.b., you can also do this w/out Anaconda using `pip` to install the required packages, however Anaconda is great for Data Science and you are encouraged to use it).
+If you do not already have the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3, go get it (n.b., you can also do this w/out Anaconda using `pip` to install the required packages, however Anaconda is great for Data Science so you are encouraged to use it).

 ### 3. Create your conda environment for this session

-Navigate to the relevant directory `CY3650-Project` and install required packages in a new conda environment:
+Navigate to the relevant directory `CY3650-Project` and install required packages in a new conda [environment](https://conda.io/docs/user-guide/tasks/build-packages/environment-variables.html):

 ```
 conda env create -f environment.yml